For all its frustration, there’s a lot to be said for living in Egypt

 I have many similar stories, but the most memorable occurred during my first year in the country.
 I used to take the Heliopolis tram to my part-time teaching job and would pass the slow ride by reading.
 One day, I got to work and realized that my bookmark – a felt-covered souvenir from Disneyworld topped with Tigger’s fluffy head – was gone, fallen by the wayside and no doubt lost forever.
 A month later, I was reading on the tram again when a young woman tapped me on the arm and without a word handed me my Tigger bookmark.
 Best I can tell, she must have found Tigger the day I dropped it and had held on to it for weeks until she saw me on the tram again.
 To this day, I am still stunned by this simple act of honesty.

 Egypt is a country with big problems and many frustrations.
-But it is a country filled with people who make small gestures of hospitality and random acts of kindness ― I received enough stories to easily fill two columns.
+But it is a country filled with people who make small gestures of hospitality and random acts of kindness ― I received enough stories to easily fill another column.
 For many expats who have the opportunity to get to know the Egyptians, it is this hospitality that make up their lasting memories of Egypt.
 And these simple kindnesses are among the reasons many of us don’t see a reason to leave.